torproject/torspec/proposals/331-res-tokens-for-anti-dos.md

   1) The service checks its double spend protection cache for an element that matches DEST_DIGEST.
 If one is found, verification fails.
   2) The service checks: DEST_DIGEST == FDH_N(service_pubkey || SALT), where
-     'service_pubkey' is its own long-term identity pubkey.
+     'service_pubkey' is its own long-term public identity key.
-  3) The service finds the corresponding issuer pubkey 'e' based on ISSUER_KEY from the consensus or its configuration file
+  3) The service finds the corresponding issuer public key 'e' based on ISSUER_KEY from the consensus or its configuration file
   4) The service checks: TOKEN ^ e == DEST_DIGEST